insideout10/wordlift-docs/docs/key-concepts.rst

 Key Concepts
 ===============
-	|**Glossary of Terms**
+	**Glossary of Terms**
-Here is the terminology describing the core concpets that will help you set up and manage your contents with WordLift:
+Here is the terminology describing the core concepts that will help you set up and manage your contents with WordLift:

 Entities
 _____________